phaethonp/we-ai/readme.md

-# Future Forward Data Driven Property Development Platform: AI Data Framework for the AEC Industry
+# AI Data Framework for the AEC Industry: Future Forward Data Driven Property Development Platform
 ### Why we build this framework<br>
 We address these challenges:`Friction` `Lack of Data` `Uneven Information Distribution` `Safety` `Low Productivity`<br><br>
 The **property development industry** is marked by **inherent challenges**, such as **friction** between parties due to **uneven information distribution, safety concerns**, issues related to **quality**, and **low productivity.**<br><br>